shiv50084/skipjack/README.md

 This is a strictly conforming C89 implementation of the [Skipjack cipher][w] ([PDF][p], [HTML][h]) as an embeddable, single-file header library.
-Keys are 80 bits long, blocks are 64 bits wide, 31 of 32 rounds have long been broken, and there is no key schedule.
-Only encryption is implemented in this library since that's sufficient for analysis, it's enough to operate in CTR mode, and I really didn't feel like working out decryption.
+Keys are 80 bits long, blocks are 64 bits wide, 31 of 32 rounds have long been broken, and there is no key setup.
+Only the encryption function is implemented since that's sufficient for analysis, it's enough to operate in CTR mode, and I really didn't feel like working out decryption.
 The library is optimized for compactness and correctness, not performance.